TheRainbowPhoenix/Azur/docs/libraries.md

 gl3w is used internally to load an OpenGL core profile.
 Applications shouldn't need to access it as its only job is performed when initializing Azur.

+TODO If one wants to avoid the GPL: don't use ffmpeg; or: option to build it with libopenh264 (and maybe other codecs, or not).

 ## Using glm